xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 - update the content until `npm pack` shows only the desired content
 - commit with the following message: **.npmignore preliminary content**

-### Add README-MAINTAINER[-XPACK].md

-Create or copy/paste from a similar project, or from the template available in the `build-helper-xpack` project.

-For 3rd party projects, suffix the name with `-XPACK`.

-With VS Code, Fork or Git:

-- stage the `README-MAINTAINER.md` files
-- commit with the following message: **README-MAINTAINER: preliminary content**

 ### Publish the initial version to GitHub